medunham/typescript/README.md

 yarn plugin import workspace-tools
 ```

-`yarn [command]` from the root of the repository will use the `foreach` command from yarn workspaces plugin to run a yarn command on each package in all workspaces in dependency order:
+`yarn [command]` from the root of the repository will use the `foreach` command from the yarn workspaces plugin to run a yarn command on each package in all workspaces in dependency order:

 | Command  | Purpose                                      |
 | -------- | -------------------------------------------- |